-Following up on this intuition, in order to bound how convex the benefit of effort is, it is sufficient to establish a uniform bound on how sensitive the relational incentives are with respect to public signals.
-The first part of the proof is related to the results in the literature and shows that there are no global deviations from a local SSE if this sensitivity of relational incentives is uniformly bounded (see Williams (2011), Edmans et al. (2012), Sannikov (2014), and Cisternas (2017)).

-In the second part of the proof, we bound this endogenous sensitivity of relational incentives by a function of the primitives of the model.
-This part of the proof relies heavily on the analytical tractability of our solution and, in particular, the bounds on derivatives F'{ε} and F''{ε} , established in the proof of Theorem 2.
-Intuitively, large noise σ_Y makes incentives costly, resulting in their low sensitivity and, thus, in their relatively linear benefit of effort.
+Aligned with this intuition, to bound how convex the benefit of effort is, we establish a uniform bound on how sensitive the relational incentives are with respect to public signals for any history.
+The proof of Theorem 3 can thus be divided into two parts.
+The first-related to results in the literature-shows that there are no global deviations from a local SSE if the sensitivity of relational incentives is uniformly bounded (see Williams (2011), Edmans et al. (2012), Sannikov (2014), and Cisternas (2017)).
+The second part of the proof provides a bound for this endogenous sensitivity of relational incentives, as a function of the primitives of the model.
+This relies on the analytical tractability of our solution, for a given $\varepsilon > 0$.
+In particular, we rely on the bounds on derivatives F'{ε} and F''{ε} , established in the proof of Theorem 2.